 - Food services and accommodations (11.8 percent affected)

 - Entertainment, arts, and recreation (11.5 percent affected)

-The industries with the lowest rates of heavy-drinking employees include:
+The industries with the lowest rates of alcohol in the workplace employees include:

 - Insurance and finance (7.4 percent affected)